muhammadbeig/django_perfhistory/README.md

 	./manage.py makemigrations
 	&& ./manage.py migrate

-Currently there isn't a bash script to run the development server as daemon (We are not using a webserver with perfhistory app yet)
+	&& ./manage.py loaddata dataDump/feb292016.json (or use latest data json file in the dataDump folder) Currently there isn't a bash script to run the development server as daemon (We are not using a webserver with perfhistory app yet)

 - Install screen